Cookie and Privacy Statement

 We do not retain personal information in an identifiable format for longer than is necessary.

-If we have a relationship with you (e.g. you have an account with us), we hold your personal information for 6 years from the date our relationship ends.
-We hold your personal information for this period to establish, bring or defend legal claims.
-Our relationship may end for a number of reasons including where you no longer wish to purchase from us and want to deactivate your account.
+If we have a relationship with you (e.g. you are or work for a customer), we hold your personal information for 6 years from the date our relationship ends.
+We hold your personal information after our relationship ends to establish, bring or defend legal claims.
+For clarity, if you have provided your consent, we will continue to send marketing to you during those 6 years unless you opt-out.
+Our relationship may end for a number of reasons including where you deactivate your account or we have been made aware that you no longer work for our customer.

 The only exceptions to the periods mentioned above are where: